Dona-jui/Real-estate-price-prediction/README.md

 2. Numpy and Pandas for data cleaning
 3. Matplotlib for data visualization
 4. Sklearn for model building
-5. Jupyter notebook, visual studio code and pycharm as IDE
+5. Jupyter notebook, visual studio code as IDE
 6. Python flask for http server
 7. HTML/CSS/Javascript for UI